ImageMagick/Usage-Markdown/crop/index.md

 If you just want to extract a specific number of tiles from an image have a look at [Cropping into roughly Equally Sized Divisions](#crop_equal) below.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > It is a good idea to make sure gravity is turned off using "`+gravity`".
 > This is because in one special case (centered percentage crop) the gravity setting can turn off tile cropping.
-> Other effects of gravity on tiled cropping is also undefined.
+> Other effects of gravity on tiled cropping are also undefined.

 By using "`-mosaic`" or "`-flatten`" image layering operators, (see [Layer Flatten](../layers/#flatten)) you can layer these images all on top of each other, restoring the original image.